 The 20th chapter of Iran’s seventh Development Plan (2024-2028), titled "Upgrading the Scientific, Technological, and Research System," outlines ambitious goals for the country’s scientific advancement.
 Iran aims to achieve a global ranking of 14 in science production, rank 50 in inventions, and reach 42nd place in the Global Innovation Index (GII).
 However, these targets appear unrealistic given Iran’s declining rankings in recent years.
 The plan also aims to double the annual per capita number of internationally indexed articles to 1.5, which seems unattainable under current conditions.
 Additionally, while the country aspires to have 20 universities ranked below 500 and attract 320,000 foreign students, the ranking of Iran’s top universities has worsened in recent years.
 Iran has a strong foundation in developing skilled human resources, but poor planning has led to significant brain drain.
 Achieving these goals requires a clear understanding of the current scientific landscape, substantial investment in research infrastructure, and effective science policy-making.
 The 7th plan, as it stands, appears overly optimistic and disconnected from the realities of Iran’s scientific and educational challenges.

 Keywords: Scientometry, Seventh development plan, University rank, Global Innovation Index (GII), Invention rank

-*

-*Corresponding author email address: saboury@ut.ac.ir
+*E-mail address: saboury@ut.ac.ir

 Institute of Biochemistry and Biophysics, University of Tehran, Tehran, Iran